-Pola Milstein told me that the Russians arrived and told the rest of the survivors, "If you have someone to inform on, do it.'
+Pola Milstein told me that the Russians arrived and told the rest of the survivors, "If you have someone to inform on, do it."
 But who thought about informing on others then?
 I didn't trust anyone any more to complain."

 Dora was ten years old when she came to Kraków.
 She could neither read nor write.
 She and her sister found themselves in a Jewish children's home.
 Their father married for the second time and lived in Kraków too, in one room with his wife and new daughter.
-In her conversations with her father, she never returned to those times.35 I talked to several people who lived in the children's home with Dora: children never talked about the things they had been through and adults did not ask any questions.36
+In her conversations with her father, she never returned to those times.
+I talked to several people who lived in the children's home with Dora: children never talked about the things they had been through and adults did not ask any questions.
+I say they have been through and adults did not ask any questions.